NO REFERRAL IS NEEDED TO SEE OUR

 Physical Therapy – Chiropractic Care – Aquatic Therapy – Prevention Programs

 We accept most major insurance plans including Auto, Medicaid, Medicare and we are in network with most major Workers’ Comp insurers.

-Voted Best Physical Therapy Practice in the Area Since 2005
+Voted Best Physical Therapy Practice

 What Makes Mishock Physical Therapy & Associates Different?

 6 Outpatient Physical Therapy Clinics to Serve You!

 We challenge ourselves to provide the most clinically superior care in the region.
 We invest in our clinicians’ education and expect our professional staff to remain on the cutting edge of “what’s new” in physical therapy based on science and sound clinical research.
 If you are referred by your physician to physical therapy – tell them you want to go to Mishock Physical Therapy & Associates.

 Dr. Mishock received his Bachelor’s degree from Slippery Rock University, his Master’s in Physical Therapy from the University of Pittsburgh, his Doctorate in Physical Therapy from Temple University, and his Doctorate in Chiropractic from the National College of Chiropractic in 1996.